apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**NASA laser-beams adorable cat video to Earth from 19 million miles away (video)**
+**How Drew Lock and Julian Love toppled the Eagles to save the Seahawks’ season**

-You can read more about it [here](https://www.space.com/nasa-laser-taters-cat-video-19-million-miles-away).
+You can read more about it [here](https://theathletic.com/5148153/2023/12/19/drew-lock-seahawks-eagles-julian-love/).

 ## Requirements
 - Python 3.8